ShinobiKSAMA/Meta-Front-End/1 Introduction to Front-End Developement/Week 1 - How the web works/Knowledge Check - The Web and the Internet.md

    - a Domain Server
    - **an IP Address**
    ```
-   The source and destination of an IP packet are specified using an IP address.
+   The source and destination of an IP packet are specified using an IP address
    ```

 2. Which of the following are valid IP addresses?
 Select all that apply.